glathoud/js.metaret/README.md

 `metaret` and `inline` to write code that is shorter, more expressive AND runs fast.

+In all cases the extended JavaScript is automatically transformed back into 100% standard JavaScript.

+#### Functional: Tail Metacomposition

- * `metafun` and `metaret` to write functional code: they can replace `function` and `return` whenever the call stack is not needed, which speeds up the code dramatically.
+`metafun` and `metaret` to write functional code: they can replace `function` and `return` whenever the call stack is not needed, which speeds up the code dramatically.

+#### Imperative: Inlining

- * `inline` to inline imperative calls, which speeds them up by eliminating function call overhead.
+`inline` permits to inline imperative calls, which speeds them up by eliminating function call overhead.

-In both cases the extended JavaScript is automatically transformed back into 100% standard JavaScript.

 #### Convention